7span/flutter-launchpad-docs/docs/colors and textstyle/about.md

 # Accessing Colors And TextStyles 🎨

 - If you look at the extensions.dart file, you will be able to see extensions related to accessing colors and textstyles.
-- In the Dashing-Kit, we follow material conventions.
+- In the DashingKit, we follow material conventions.
 So to use any color, you can use **context.colorscheme** like this:

 ```
 Container(color:context.colorScheme.primary)